 Have a look at these quick and easy jobs that will ensure you get paid quickly and without too much hassle.

-Survey sites are the gold standard of “get paid quick” sites and can be a great way to make money in college.
+Paid survey platforms are the gold standard of “get paid quick” sites and can be a great way to make money in college.
 These sites allow you to take surveys about your consumer habits, political views, or religious affiliations (among other things) in exchange for cold, hard cash.
-The money is usually paid out via PayPal once you hit a preset minimum payout level, which is usually pretty low (between $10 and $25 USD).
+The money is usually paid out via PayPal once you hit a preset minimum payout level, which is usually pretty low (between $10 and $25).

 You can’t go wrong with any of these services.
 They’ve all been in business long enough to prove they’re reliable sources of income.

 If doing surveys isn’t your thing, why not get paid to watch videos?
-Alright — so you won’t be taking in the latest masterpieces of French cinema, or the explodiest Hollywood blockbusters.
+Alright — so you won’t be taking in the latest masterpieces of French cinema or the latest Hollywood blockbusters.
 Instead, you’ll be watching short, digestible, sponsored content in exchange for small payments.

 Effectively, you’re being paid to watch advertisements during your time off.
 While you won’t be paid gigantic amounts, you’ll certainly make more doing this than you would watching Netflix or going out for drinks with friends.

 As with online surveys, you’ll need to be careful to go with a video provider who’s guaranteed to pay you when (and in the amount) they promised to pay.
 We recommend a service called InboxDollars.
 They’re reputable, have been around a while, and always pay when they say they’re going to.

 Do you have a car?
 Do you have a smartphone?
 Can you pass a basic background check?
 If you answered yes to all of those questions, then you’re probably qualified to deliver takeout for DoorDash, one of the leading food delivery companies.